skyepaphora/Skyepaphora/README.md

 🌱 I’m currently a PhD student studying Statistics at Queen's University

-🧠 I specialize in Time Series Analysis and Spectrum Estimation, with a current focus on D.J.
+🧠 I specialize in Time Series & Spectrum Estimation, with a current focus on D.J.
 Thomson's Multitaper framework

 📫 How to reach me:
     EMAIL: skye.griffith@queensu.ca;